Unidata/awips2/docs/index.md

 ## License

-Unidata AWIPS source code and binaries (RPMs) are considered to be in the public domain, meaning there are no restrictions on any download, modification, or distribution in any form (original or modified).
-Unidata AWIPS license information can be found [here](https://github.com/Unidata/awips2/blob/unidata_18.2.1/LICENSE).
+NSF Unidata AWIPS source code and binaries (RPMs) are considered to be in the public domain, meaning there are no restrictions on any download, modification, or distribution in any form (original or modified).
+NSF Unidata AWIPS license information can be found [here](https://github.com/Unidata/awips2/blob/unidata_18.2.1/LICENSE).

 ---

 ## AWIPS Data in the Cloud

-Unidata and XSEDE Jetstream have partnered to offer an EDEX data server in the cloud, open to the community.
+NSF Unidata and XSEDE Jetstream have partnered to offer an EDEX data server in the cloud, open to the community.
 Select the server in the Connectivity Preferences dialog, or enter **`edex-cloud.unidata.ucar.edu`** (without *http://* before, or *:9581/services* after).

 ![EDEX in the cloud](images/connectWindow.png)